Updated July 28, 2021 | Originally published January 27, 2019

 Instead of saying, “I earned my MA in writing from the University of Winchester in England,” I highlighted the fact that I’ve studied internationally.

-Instead of saying, “I earned my English degree at Lander University,” I discussed how the subjects I studied made me a top-rated writer and all-round logophile.
+Instead of saying, “I earned my BA in English at Lander University,” I discussed how the subjects I studied made me a top-rated writer and all-round logophile.

-TL;DR: Figure out what sets you apart in terms of qualifications and experience, and instead of bragging about it or simply stating it, contextualize it in a way that benefits and engages the client.
+TL;DR: Figure out what sets you apart in terms of qualifications and experience.
+Instead of bragging about it or simply stating it, contextualize it in a way that benefits and engages the client.

 My bio is friendly and casual — something many of my clients have commented on in their job invitations: